Just After Minimum Wage Hikes: Short-Run Labor-Demand Response and Reallocation: Background

 \subsection{Institutional vs. Platform-Based Matching: Hello Work and Spot Work}

-Figure \ref{fg:unemployed_vacancy_month_aggregate} from \cite{kanayama2024nonparametric} provides a comparative analysis of labor market dynamics between the Hello Work public employment platform (left panel) and a private spot work platform (right panel) from December 2019 to December 2023.
-Hello Work is a government-operated institution in Japan as a conventional platform that provides job seekers with part-time and full-time employment counseling, job placement services, and vocational training, playing a critical role in Japan's labor market \citep{otani2024nonparametric}.
+Figure \ref{fg:unemployed_vacancy_month_aggregate} provides a comparative analysis of labor market dynamics between the Hello Work public employment platform (left panel) and a private spot work platform (right panel) from December 2019 to December 2023.
+Hello Work is a government-operated institution in Japan and a conventional platform that provides job seekers with part-time and full-time employment counseling, job placement services, and vocational training, playing a critical role in Japan's labor market.

-First, I discuss the left panel of Hello Work for part-time workers and jobs.\footnote{For full-time jobs on the public and private job matching platforms, \cite{otani2024onthejob} estimates trends of matching efficiency and elasticity between 2014 and 2024. \cite{otani2024nonparametric} also provides the long-term trends of full-time and part-time job matchings in Hello Work between 1972 and 2024.} In Panel (a), the number of unemployed individuals remains stable over the observed period, hovering around 0.8 million.
+First, in Figure \ref{fg:unemployed_vacancy_month_aggregate}, we discuss the left panels for Hello Work, which cover part-time workers and jobs.\footnote{For full-time jobs on the public and private job matching platforms, \cite{otani2025onthejob} estimates trends of matching efficiency and elasticity between 2014 and 2024. \cite{otani2024nonparametric} also provides the long-term trends of full-time and part-time job matching in Hello Work between 1972 and 2024.} In Panel (a), the number of unemployed individuals remains stable over the observed period, hovering around 0.8 million.
 Vacancies and tightness ($V/U$) show stable trends.
 Panel (b) shows that the hiring count through Hello Work remains low, with a small oscillating pattern throughout the period.
 This stable but limited hiring activity suggests that the platform may face constraints or inefficiencies in increasing the job match rate for part-time workers.
 In Panel (c), the job and worker finding rates ($H/U$ and $H/V$) exhibit a gradual decline over time, suggesting reduced effectiveness in matching job seekers with available vacancies via Hello Work.
+Here, $H/V$ is interpreted as hires per vacancy posting in aggregate data.
 This decline might reflect a growing preference for alternative job search methods such as the spot-work platform.